-Three locations in Sheboygan are cited in the Great Wisconsin Birding and Nature Trail guide.
-They are Evergreen Park, Ellwood H. May Environmental Park, and North Point Park.
-Numerous City of Sheboygan birding sites are mentioned in “Wisconsin’s Favorite Bird Haunts” as well.
+Four locations in Sheboygan are cited in the Great Wisconsin Birding and Nature Trail guide.
+The four sites are Evergreen Park, Kohler-Andrae State Park, Maywood - Ellwood H. May Environmental Park, and North Point Park.

 Maywood has established a bluebird trail through the Bluebird Restoration Association of Wisconsin (BRAW).
 16 nest boxes are monitored throughout the nesting season with results mailed to BRAW.
 One of the nest boxes has a video camera mounted inside, so visitors to the Maywood website may enjoy live streaming video of the nesting process.
 Ten additional bluebird nest boxes were constructed through an Eagle Scout project to expand the bluebird trail in another area of Maywood.

 B. Show that your community goes above and beyond in its support for, and implementation of, green transportation (e.g., bike trails, rideshare programs, bike trails/lanes, etc.).
 Be sure to utilize the narrative to illustrate why your community is exceptional because standard practice will not receive credit.

 Paradigm Coffee and Music as run a ReBike program for a number of years now.
 In 2019 the City of Sheboygan introduced its first ever shared bicycle program by purchasing 20 bicycles from BCycle.
 Here is a link to the latest article about the new program.
 Cyclists are able to enjoy cycling many trails in Sheboygan including the Interurban Trail, Old Plank Road Trail, The Shoreland 400 Rail Trail, and the Taylor Drive Pathway.